varun9715/xwalk-demo/README.md

 * all: a single content package that embeds all of the compiled modules (bundles and content packages) including any vendor dependencies
 * analyse: this module runs analysis on the project which provides additional validation for deploying into AEMaaCS

 ## How to build

-To build all the modules run in the project root directory the following command with Maven 3:
+To build all the modules running in the project root directory the following command with Maven 3:

     mvn clean install